Also available in: French

 - In order to select your GPS, ask yourself how often you intend to use it as well as in what climate conditions or on what type of field it will serve you.
 If you will be doing extreme sports, opt for a more durable GPS.
 The investment in an outdoor, high-quality GPS will be worth it if you go out on expeditions every weekend, whereas a more entry-level GPS will work just fine if you will only be using it occasionally.

 - Some devices are compact and have a small black and white screen that is sufficient for a short hike.
 Others have large color touchscreens.
 Some units also have buttons for ease of use, especially when wearing gloves or mittens, for example.

 - Some devices are designed to hang from a strap on your backpack, are water resistant, have a shockproof shell, and more.
 Ask about the ruggedness of the device before making your choice.

-The type of activity
+The right device for your type of activity

 They will also allow you to enter landmarks or places where you may decide to camp, drop off your bag, or even fill up your water bottle, so that you can get back on track quickly and more easily.

 Depending on the activity you do, various models offer different, specific features to help guide you.